 Conclusion

 The importance and the requirements of Data Freshness varies a great deal based on context.
 Even the specific definition can vary, so it’s important to be concise and up-front when working with teams that depend on your data to define Data Freshness, define the freshness requirements and budget, and select a tool that can meet those requirements.
-Materialize is an operational data warehouse that reduces problems caused by stale data by running the same kinds of SQL you might run on an analytical data warehouse, but computing results continuously, so that freshness (particularly the lag introduced by scheduled batch pipelines) is effectively zero.
+Materialize is an operational data store that reduces problems caused by stale data by running the same kinds of SQL you might run on an analytical data warehouse, but computing results continuously, so that freshness (particularly the lag introduced by scheduled batch pipelines) is effectively zero.